gabrielwr/Political-Speech-Generator/README.md

 *NOTE*
 **
   This program has been set up to return a randomly generated speech from Donald Trump.
-Please know that this does not mean I support Trump in any way shape or form.
+Please know that I do not support Trump in any way, shape, or form.